 Several academic programs were added under Beal's leadership:

 - BA in Writing and Literature

 - MFA in Writing

-Also during Beal's tenure, CCA made significant improvements to existing buildings and developed new facilities, including a new student residence facility in Oakland and a new award-winning Graduate Center in San Francisco.
+Also during Beal's tenure, CCA has made significant improvements to existing buildings and developed new facilities, including a new student residence facility in Oakland and a new award-winning Graduate Center in San Francisco.

-As provost and chief academic officer of the college, Beal made faculty development a priority.
+As Provost and chief academic officer of the college, Beal made faculty development a priority.
 In the last six years the college conducted more than 40 high-profile searches for full-time tenure-track positions, attracting top faculty from around the world.

-Initiatives have included improved faculty governance, implementation of a salary enhancement plan, and the introduction of a program assessment structure.
+Initiatives have included improved faculty governance, implementation of a salary enhancement plan, and the introduction of a program-assessment structure.

 Many curricular improvements were made during Beal's tenure, including the establishment of the junior review, where third-year undergraduate students are required to present a body of work to a panel of outside artists and faculty from other programs.